leejaeyong7/instant-ngp/README.md

 Because this repository is intended for training only, we provide visualization code in a [separate]() repository.

 ## Original License and Citation
-Please cite the original Instant-NGP paper and the QFF for use of this work
+Please cite the original Instant-NGP paper and the PPNG for use of this work

 ```bibtex
 @article{mueller2022instant,